NeoGranular/lanyon/_posts/2016-07-08-martial-god-chapter-01-17.md

 His heartbeat suddenly quickened by a huge amount.
 His movements just now were purely a subconscious reaction.
 If he'd been a single step slow, he would have already suffered a serious injury.

-He raised his and looked in the direction where crossbow came from with an intense fury burning in his heart.
+He raised his head and looked in the direction where crossbow came from with an intense fury burning in his heart.
 His body slightly bent down and leaped forward like a cheetah.